 the entrance door, a famous inscription in Latin: " non bene pro toto libertas venditur auro "

-during the Dubrovnik Summer Festival, and it is not uncommon to see Shakespeare's cult play
+during the Dubrovnik Summer Festival; it is common to see Shakespeare's cult play

 "Hamlet.

-The pedestrian tour of the ramparts at sunset, with the play of light on the limestone and the view over the whole of the old town is an opportunity to spend a couple of hours facing the island of Lokrum and observing the the open sea, a contemplation pleasantly nuanced by the previous days of the cuise where it was customary to observe the land from the sea.
+The pedestrian tour of the ramparts at sunset, with the play of light on the limestone with the play of light on the limestone and the view over the whole of the old town. the whole of the old town is an opportunity to spend a couple of hours facing the island of Lokrum and looking out to sea. the open sea, a contemplation pleasantly nuanced by the previous days of the the previous days of the cruise, when it was customary to observe the land from out at sea.

 Pleasure sailing